 So if I am not Technical enough, should I quit testing???

 If you like testing and you are good at it, why should you quit?
-On the other hand, this is a great opportunity to improve your work and (as @diamontip wrote on his blog) increase your market value as a tester 😉
+On the other hand, this is a great opportunity to improve your work and increase your market value as a tester 😉

 I’m also confident that if you show the potential to increase the value of your current work to your manager, he won’t mind you investing sometime during your day to learn these new trades (as long as you manage to explain why this is also good for him!).

-So, stop making excuses for not been technical enough.
+So, stop making excuses for not being technical enough.
 Just make a decision (or a New Year’s resolution…) to start working on improving your technical skills!

 Go ahead and get rid of the NON-Technical Tester in you!